-17. Provision for conference services is maintained at \$3,413,000, with no substantial increase (1,6 per cent) over the previous budget cycle.
-This estimate is based on actual costs incurred during the financial period 2023-2024 and on the basis that the pattern of meetings will be maintained as a maximum of 48 days (5 days Assembly, 20 days Council, 20 days Legal and Technical Commission and 3 days Finance Committee) during 2025 and 2026.
-The major costs under this Section are remote interpretation services and translation of documentation.
-With respect to interpretation, the secretariat has renewed its contract with Interprefy for the provision of remote services and will continue to explore ways of reducing costs in future.
-The United Nations provide translation, with an approximate cost of \$930 per page.
-Rigorous controls are in place at the level of the secretariat to restrict the length and quantity of official documentation, but it is obviously difficult to predict future demand (for example, translation of the draft exploitation regulations and associated standards and guidelines would cost approximately \$750,000 alone).
+17. The provision for conference services is maintained at \$3,413,000, with no substantial increase (1.6 per cent) over the previous budget cycle.
+This estimate is based on actual costs incurred during the financial period 2023-2024 and the assumption that the pattern of meetings will be maintained at a maximum of 48 days (5 days for the Assembly, 20 days for the Council, 20 days for the Legal and Technical Commission and 3 days for the Finance Committee) in 2025 and 2026.
+The major costs under this section are relating to remote interpretation services and the translation of documentation.
+With respect to interpretation, the secretariat has renewed its contract with Interprefy for the provision of remote services and will continue to explore ways of reducing costs in the future.
+The United Nations provides translations, the approximate cost of which is \$930 per page.
+Rigorous controls are in place at the secretariat level to restrict the length and quantity of official documentation, but it is obviously difficult to predict future demand (e.g. the translation of the draft regulations on exploitation and associated standards and guidelines would cost approximately \$750,000 alone).
 No provision has been made for any increase in cost of the rental of the Jamaica Conference Centre, notwithstanding the ongoing renovation project.
-No provision is included for additional meetings of the Legal and Technical Commission, or the Council, if an application for approval of a plan of work for exploitation is received.
+No provision is included for additional meetings of the Legal and Technical Commission or the Council, if an application for approval of a plan of work for exploitation is received.

 IV.
-Programme expenditures (Section 3)
+Programme expenditure (section 3)

-18. The programme budget represents the costs of the activities undertaken by the secretariat in line with the Strategic Plan of the Authority for the period 2019-2025 and the directions endorsed by member States.
-In previous budget cycles, the Finance Committee had endorsed maintaining the programme budget at a desirable range of 16-18 per cent of the total budget.
-Considering necessary increases elsewhere in the budget, the Secretary-General has applied a ZRG approach to the programme budget, which results in a reduction to 13 per cent of the total budget.
-Increases in expenditures are in line with inflation, amounting to \$277,000 (8 per cent) with one new programme added to reflect the cost of the Authority's participation in the UN Ocean Conference to be held in Nice, France, in 2025.
+18. The programme budget represents the costs of the activities undertaken by the secretariat in line with the strategic plan of the Authority for the period 2019-2025 and the directions endorsed by member States.
+In previous budget cycles, the Finance Committee had endorsed maintaining the programme budget at a desirable range of between 16 and 18 per cent of the total budget.
+Considering the necessary increases elsewhere in the budget, the Secretary-General has taken a zero real growth approach in preparing the programme budget, which has resulted in its reduction to 13 per cent of the total budget.
+Increases in expenditure are in line with inflation, amounting to \$277,000 (8 per cent), with one new programme added to reflect the cost of the Authority's participation in the United Nations Conference to Support the Implementation of Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development to be held in Nice, France, in 2025.
 The following summary narratives reflect the orientation and expected outputs under each programme.

-A. Development of the regulatory framework for activities in the Area (Programme 3.1)
+A. Development of the regulatory framework for activities in the Area (programme 3.1)